Big companies manage to pass on soaring costs to cash-strapped consumers

 Inflation outlook may cloud resilient European earnings updates

-(Reporting by John Revill, Silke Koltrowitz, Valentine Baldassari, Anna Ringstrom and Dominique Vidalon, writing by John Revill Editing by Tomasz Janowski)
+(Reporting by John Revill, Silke Koltrowitz, Valentine Baldassari, Anna Ringstrom and Dominique Vidalon, writing by John Revill Editing by Josephine Mason and Tomasz Janowski)

 ((John.Revill@thomsonreuters.com; +41 41 528 36 37; Reuters Messaging: john.revill.thomsonreuters.com@reuters.net))